amnn/interview-talk/README.md

 The stuff after the vertical bars is the **guard**.
-When the `sign` function is called, the arguments are checked against each guard in the order they were written, and the value of the expression for the first matchign guard is Returned. (`otherwise` is actually just `True`, and is used as the default or else case, which will always run if none of the other cases do).
+When the `sign` function is called, the arguments are checked against each guard in the order they were written, and the value of the expression for the first matching guard is returned. (`otherwise` is actually just `True`, and is used as the default or else case, which will always run if none of the other cases do).

 ## Pattern Matching